sybrew/the-seo-framework/readme.txt

 		* We're getting too many support inquiries about this; sorry about the noise, but it ought to decrease confusion.
 		* This also works around an issue where Gutenberg still doesn't understand HTML.
 		* This also works around an issue where Gutenberg leadership does not respect the community that allowed them to create the everlasting abomination and [fix all the points made here](https://github.com/WordPress/gutenberg/issues/7960), which would take about 5 hours of work -- postponed for 5 years already.
+	* The `theme_color` metatag now also outputs on requests where Advanced Query Protection engages.
+	* `article:modified_time` and `article:published_time` now listen to Open Graph settings.
 * **Improved:**
 	* **Performance:**
 		* The plugin is faster now due to [new](https://twitter.com/SybreWaaijer/status/1654101713714831361) [coding](https://twitter.com/SybreWaaijer/status/1678409334626172928) [standards](https://twitter.com/SybreWaaijer/status/1678412864200093696).